Best Supplements for Inflammation† and Joint Health | Cooper Complete

 “We have an epidemic of inactivity and obesity in the United States today,” says Dr. Cooper, “which is fueling chronic inflammation in many Americans.
 Remember, what is good for the heart is also good for the brain.”
 The following healthy habits can effectively reduce chronic inflammation:

-• Exercise 30 minutes a day, collective or sustained, most days per week
+• Exercise 30 minutes a day, collectively or sustained, most days per week

 • Sleep at least seven hours per night

-• Socialize—avoid isolation by joining a club, synagogue, support group or volunteer at your church or in the community
+• Socialize—avoid isolation by joining a club, synagogue, or support group or volunteering at your church or in the community

 • Do not use tobacco of any type